-- 1. Primary Documentation: The homeowner's current document proofs held in their name as outlined above for proof of residency. - 2.
+- Primary Documentation The homeowner's current document proofs held in their name as outlined above for proof of residency.
 The homeowner will be asked to sign the affidavit confirming the submitted proofs if the homeowner lives in the residence presented and/or if the proofs are not adequate as presented.
-Residency Affidavit signatures can only be notarized by the ACS Residency Office.

-- 3. Secondary Documentation: The Enrolling parent/legal custodian or guardian must submit an additional two (2) current proofs of residency which establishes a commercial connection between their name and current address, this may include commercial mailings, electronic account printed statements, bills, driver's license, car tag receipt, or other approved documents as determined by student services.
+Residency Affidavit signatures can only be notarized by the ACS Residency Office. - Secondary Documentation The Enrolling Adult (parent/legal custodian or guardian) must submit an additional two (2) current proofs of residency which establish a commercial connection between their name and current address, this may include commercial mailings, electronic account printed statements, bills, driver's license, car tag receipt, or other approved documents as determined by student services.
+Secondary proofs of residency should be dated and no more than 60 days old.
 A waiver of four (4) weeks may be given to new residents for the secondary proofs to be submitted.
 However, the child's enrollment status will not be considered final until the secondary proofs are received and approved by the Residency Office.
-Failure to provide both secondary proofs could subject the child's pending affidavit to be voided and the child's enrollment to be rescinded. - 4.
-Extended Stay Lease agreement/receipt for no less than one school week.
+Failure to provide both secondary proofs could subject the student's pending affidavit to be voided and the student's enrollment to be rescinded. - Extended Stay Lease agreement/receipt for no less than one school week.
 Receipts must be provided and kept current throughout the life of the student's enrollment.
 Two secondary proofs will also be required.